 At this point, we were completely debt-free, with money in our savings account, living as full-time entrepreneurs.

 Living frugally doesn’t have to be boring.
 We found lots of fun activities to do for cheap or free.
-Instead of going out to eat we’d make something special at home.
-We swapped out pricier activities for equally fun cheap ones.
+Instead of going out to eat, we’d make something special at home.
+We swapped out pricier activities for equally fun, cheap ones.
+You can still have fun without spending a lot of money!

 I won’t lie running my businesses, especially in the first couple of years, was one of the hardest things I ever did.